Speed Reads:

 Cons

-• ABS monitoring doesn't work on some older vehicles
+• ABS monitoring doesn’t work with some older vehicles

 The CarScan Advisor detects and reads engine codes as soon as it is connected.
 Among the OBD2 scanners that we tested for this review, the Advisor was the fastest to display an engine code.